Home > Blog > Which Companies Provide Verified Reviews for House Sitting Services

 The Honest Truth About Review Pressure

-Here is something the platforms will not tell you but we will: there is a natural bias toward positivity in this system.
+Here is something the platforms will not tell you but we will: there is a natural bias toward positivity in every review system on this list, blind or not.

 As sitters, our profile is our livelihood in this lifestyle.
-Every application message we send links back to a review history that homeowners will scrutinise.
-Writing a harsh review of a homeowner, even a fair one, risks a homeowner reading it before submitting their own review, deciding we are difficult, and rating us accordingly.
-Even with the double-blind window, most sitters are aware of this dynamic and it shapes what they write.
+Every application message links back to a review history that homeowners will scrutinise.
+Writing a harsh review of a homeowner, even a fair one, carries a social cost that most sitters are quietly aware of, and it shapes what gets written even when the system itself is anonymous until submission.

 How to Read a Review Profile Like a Pro

-Five stars is the norm.
+Five stars is the norm on every platform in this list.
 On most established profiles, nearly every review is five stars.
-This means the star rating itself carries almost no information.
-What matters is the content.
+This means the overall star rating alone carries almost no information.
+What matters is the content underneath it.

 Look for specifics over generics.
 "They were great and we'd have them back anytime" tells you nothing.
 "They sent daily photos, left the house cleaner than they found it, and noticed our cat was limping before we did" tells you everything.
 Specific reviews mean the homeowner engaged enough with the experience to remember it clearly.